 FEMA has responded to all appeals filed by Morris County municipalities.
 (Appeal 90-day period ended May 15, 2018.)
 Several municipalities are currently appealing FEMA’s rejection of their appeal and presenting their information to FEMA’s Scientific Resolution Panel (SRP).
-Once the SRP has resolved Pequannock Township’s request, the FIRM adoption progress will continue.
+Once the SRP has resolved this request, the FIRM adoption progress will continue.
 For the time being, the map adoption process is on hold until this appeal has been resolved.

 See the Map Adoption Process page for specifics once the SRP process has been completed.

 The Federal Emergency Management Agency (FEMA) provides Flood Insurance Rate Maps (FIRM) which delineate special flood hazard areas and specific flood risk zones.
 This information is used to determine:

 - flood insurance requirements

 FEMA has begun the process of updating Morris County FIRM by releasing preliminary FIRM and Flood Insurance Studies (FIS) in February 2016 and revised maps in August 2017.
 The adoption of these new maps will take 18-24 months.
 Until these new preliminary FIRM are formally adopted, the existing FIRMs will be in effect as the basis of flood insurance premiums/rates and floodplain regulations.

 FEMA is releasing the preliminary FIRM/FIS to provide local officials and property owners the opportunity for input early in the map adoption process.

 This updated flood hazard information will help municipalities, residents and businesses plan for and reduce the risk from flooding in the future.
 Start taking steps now to keep your communities and families safe from flood risk.

 Know Your Risk